 His goal celebrations became talking points, too.
 Seen sporting both Batman and Spiderman masks, as well as performing the odd front or backflip, one may assume they were just another part of the player’s exuberant persona.
 After all, this was a man parading haircuts that would even make Paul Pogba blush.
 The truth, however, is far more sentimental.
 The masks are for his son Curtys who idolises both superheroes, whilst the acrobatics pay homage to Real Madrid legend Hugo Sánchez, his late grandfather’s favourite player.

 With his formative barren loans a far cry from the player you see today, Aubameyang’s transformation from a savvy speed merchant into an incalculably clinical predator speaks volumes to the tireless diligence put in behind the scenes.
-Now linked with numerous multi-million euro transfers away from the Westfalenstadion, it’s little more than his aptitude merits.
+At the peak of his powers, he’s firmly established as one of the best in the business.

 Many fans the world over will no doubt marvel at the thought of celebrating his foray of goals, whilst marketing executives are left salivating at the commercial prospect of seeing Aubameyang’s diamond earrings and bleach blond patches of hair in their club’s strip.
 As for the man himself, he’ll continue to work hard and live an unassuming quiet life, his only marvelling coming from the comic books he reads to his son.